Fudan-iGEM/2025-wiki/pages/sustainable.md

 Fungal infections are an increasing public health concern with common infections growing increasingly resistant to treatment.
 Everyone is a potential stakeholder, yet immuno-compromised individuals and rare disease patients bear a disproportionate risk.

-We identified the **long-term social, economic, and environmental implications** of fungal resistance and reshaped our actions based on continuous dialogue with multiple stakeholders.
-With the Sustainable Development Goals (SDGs) as our guiding framework, we aligned our project to **SDG from DR. sTraTeGY**, meaning that we:
+We identified the long-term social, economic, and environmental implications of fungal resistance and reshaped our actions based on continuous dialogue with multiple stakeholders.
+With the Sustainable Development Goals (SDGs) as our guiding framework, we aligned our project to SDG from DR. sTraTeGY, meaning that we:

 - **Safeguard** health and well-being (SDG 3) through new models to study anti-fungal resistance and by amplifying vulnerable voices.
 - **Deliver** quality education (SDG 4) through playful, practice-based, and production-oriented activities reaching diverse communities.